emzudemo/goal-donor/SUPABASE_SETUP.md

 1. Restart your application (the code changes are already done!)
 2. Navigate to your app URL
+3. You should see the landing page with a "Get Started" card
+4. **Test Email Authentication:**
+   - Click the "Sign Up" tab
+   - Enter your email and a password (min 6 characters)
+   - Click "Create Account"
+   - Check your email for a confirmation link
+   - Click the link to confirm your account
+   - Go back to the app and sign in!

+5. **Test OAuth (if enabled):**
-3. You should see the landing page with "Sign in with Google" and "Sign in with GitHub" buttons
+   - Click "Sign in with Google" or "Sign in with GitHub"
-4. Click one to test - you should be redirected to the OAuth provider
+   - Authorize the app
-5. After authorizing, you should be redirected back and logged in!
+   - You'll be redirected back and logged in!

 ### Troubleshooting